kushagra67414/Minor_Project_1/Proposed Backoff Algorithm/README.md

    Here, First we compared the backoff time and the frame lost of THE PROPOSED BACKOFF ALGORITHM and Slow-Start Backoff Algorithm.
+   > 1th error stream means = 1 Unsuccessful frame(no of 0's are 1)

+   > 2th error stream means = 2 Unsuccessful frames(no of 0's are 2)

+   > 3th error stream means = 3 Unsuccessful frames(no of 0's are 3)

+  * And, Errors Streams means No. of Unsuccessful frames in a continuation(0 = implies unsuccessful).

 * First using 500 bits =>
-   * And, Errors Streams means No. of Unsuccessful frames in a continuation.

 ![Screenshot (719)](https://user-images.githubusercontent.com/46487696/100210129-a4844680-2f30-11eb-97de-9568896c9b00.png)